-- (a) Each approved school shall attest to continued compliance with applicable requirements of this rule and federal and state law on or before January 15th of each year. - (b) In consultation with the Board, the Agency shall prepare and make available a simplified form to be used to meet the requirement of this section, that shall be made available to schools at least 90 days from the date it is due.
-The form shall include the school's attestation that it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self-assessment tool indicated in that subsection, and an assurance of compliance with Subsection 2229.4 (Procedure for
+(a) Each approved school shall attest to continued compliance with applicable requirements of this rule and federal and state law on or before January 15th of each year.

-Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Schools), if applicable.
+(b) In consultation with the Board, the Agency shall prepare and make available a simplified form to be used to meet the requirement of this section, that shall be made available to schools at least 90 days from the date it is due.
+The form shall include the school's attestation, and necessary supporting evidence, that it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self-assessment tool indicated in that subsection, and an assurance of compliance with Subsection 2229.1 - 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs),(Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)), if applicable.
 Incomplete or modified forms will not be accepted as meeting the requirement set forth in subsection (a) above.
 Schools may request and the Secretary may grant an extension of up to 45 days to submit the annual compliance assurance form for good cause shown, if the request is submitted 14 or more days before the due date.